cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/http-policies/http3.md

 # HTTP/3 inspection

 Gateway supports inspection of HTTP/3 traffic, which uses the QUIC protocol over UDP.
-Inspecting HTTP/3 inspection requires traffic to proxied over UDP.
+Inspecting HTTP/3 inspection requires traffic to be proxied over UDP.

+If you don't enable UDP in ZT settings, you'll have to enforce a management policy to disable QUIC on the client's browser.
+If you don't disable QUIC on the client side, their traffic will bypass Gateway and you won't be able to inspect it.

 To enable HTTP/3 inspection: